anon-blue/anon.blue/README.txt

   And Summer's lease hath all too short a date:
   Sometime too hot the eye of heaven shines,
   And oft' is his gold complexion dimm'd:
+  And every fair from fair sometime declines,
-  And gurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr hrghjtrhgtrhj ghhfgtjhgjtrhgjhgjfghuturyurtyhyhrgnjjfmthgjtrgujtirghufkugjujghtkrughbghbgjhb f gbgjfmgujhbgjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.
+  By chance or nature's changing conjjfmthgjtrgujtirghufkugjujghtkrughbghbgjhb f gbgjfmgujhbgjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.